MicrosoftDocs/cpp-docs/docs/windows/menu-editor.md

 1. Press **Enter** to complete the menu command.

-   The new item box is selected so you can create additional menu commands.
+   The new item box is selected so you can create more menu commands.

 ### To select multiple menu commands to run bulk operations such as deleting or changing properties